swaldman/quick-and-dirty-token-overview/README.md

 support upgradability, one must be sure that the storage layout is preserved (although perhaps extended) by the new contract.
 Usually this means the ordering of storage-affecting compilation units must be preserved.

+### 10. Be creatively paranoid

+Everything that can be exploited will be exploited.
+No checklist can capture it all.